icesat2py/icepyx/HARMONY_MIGRATION_NOTES.md

 Harmony is available for testing in the UAT environment.

+> [!NOTE]
+> ICESat-2 products will be available in production in early October 2024.
+If you're
+> reading this after that time, please talk to Amy Steiker about Harmony's current
+> status before investing time setting up to test with UAT.
+If prod is available, test
+> with prod.

 We will need to interact with everything (CMR, Earthdata Login, Harmony itself) in UAT for icepyx to work correctly.